Optus My Plan Plus contract plans offer you both simple SIM-only plans or two year plans with bundled smartphones on Optus’ 4G Plus network.

 Optus' contract plans do include quotas for international calling minutes that vary by plan cost, but only to selected countries.
 If you call outside those countries, or exhaust your quota, you will incur call costs relative to the country you're calling.
 Optus' international calling rates vary, so it's worth checking their rate card before you call.

 If you roam internationally using your Optus Mobile, you will incur additional charges.
 Optus provides simple $10/day travel packs for a variety of countries that give you unlimited talk and text as well as 100MB of data to use per day.
 Packs can be stacked if you need more data in a given day.
 Alternatively (or if you're travelling in a country not supported by Optus Travel Packs) you can opt to roam on an ad-hoc basis, but this will almost always be more expensive.
 Optus' rates for international roaming vary by country, and can be found here.

 Optus does not charge a specific plan cancellation fee if you decide to leave your plan early, but you will have to pay any outstanding mobile handset costs, including any handset credit that Optus was going to cover.
 You'll also have to pay the pro-rated monthly access fee up to your final month, as well as any already-incurred excess usage fees.

 - New phone trade up If a new phone comes along that you like more, you can switch handsets and contracts after only 12 months.

-- Free international calls For every tier above the base $40 My Plan Plus, you get an allotment of international calling minutes.
+- Free international calls Many tiers of My Plan Plus come with an allotment of international calling minutes.

 - Data Pool If you have multiple My Plan Plus services on the same billing account, you can pool the data together to maximise the usage of data you're already paying for.

-- Month To Month plans aren’t quite as good value .If you opt for Optus’ month to month plans you not only pay more than the 12 month price, but also get less data to use along the way.
+- Month To Month plans aren’t quite as good value.If you opt for Optus’ month to month plans you not only pay more than the 12 month price, you also get less data to use along the way.